 Cities & Public ServicesSeptember 21, 2023

-Designing cities to withstand heat
+Designing cities to withstand the impact of urban heat

 Urban sustainability needs to be the focus of the future as we design cities to withstand increasing heat.